lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 ### Saphira

-- Her fluffy and soft fur attracted people to the point I sometimes noticed them “discreetly” reaching to try to touch it as we cross paths on the street.
+- Her fluffy and soft fur was like a tactile magnet
+- I often noticed people, “discreetly” reaching their hand out, trying to touch it as we crossed paths on the street.
 - This intuitive touch was exactly what I was aiming for, and her shedding seemed an excellent way to use an organic material whilst preserving any waste, destruction or loss of life in its sourcing[^3].

 Thus I created my basemap